Services for Individuals with Disabilities

 At the college level it is the student’s responsibility to self-identify and request services.
 Students requesting academic adjustments are required to submit appropriate and recent documentation and complete a Support Service Application in a timely manner to the Department of Counseling Services, located in ED 100 at ext.
 2546 (please refer to the MCC Procedures for Providing Services to students with disabilities for further details).

 Middlesex County College provides reasonable accommodation for qualified individuals with disabilities.
 The campus facility is accessible to students with mobility impairments.
 Students requesting information regarding policies and procedures should contact the Counselor for Students with Disabilities at 732-906-2546.

 Faculty are alerted to student’s special needs through a “Classroom Accommodation Form” that is developed with each student every semester.
 Accommodations are granted based upon supporting documentation.

-The College has an extensive Adaptive Computer Lab equipped with the state of the art hardware and software to assist students with disabilities.
-The lab is located in JLC 243 and is staffed by a part-time lab coordinator.
+The College has an extensive Adaptive Computer Lab equipped with state of the art hardware and software to assist students with disabilities.
+The lab is located in JLC 243 and is staffed by a fulltime lab coordinator.